Vadim152/Fallow-Earth/README.md

 ## Tree Chopping

 A simple chopping tool is available via the `TreeChopController` script.
 When the game starts a button labeled **Chop Trees** is created on the UI.
 Toggle the button and click on any tree tile to designate it for chopping.
-Free colonists will automatically receive tasks to move to the tree and remove it.
+Free colonists will automatically receive tasks to move to the tree.
+Once they arrive they will spend a short time chopping before the tree is removed.